 - Students who fail to achieve full admission after the completion of two Flex Terms will be dismissed from the program. - 2.
-Students who fail to maintain at least a 2.75 grade point average will be placed on probation and will have one semester to raise the grade point average.
-Following that semester, failure to regain at least a 2.75 grade point average will result in dismissal from the program. - 3.
+Students who fail to maintain at least a 2.75 cumulative grade point average will be placed on academic probation and will be required to earn a minimum semester grade point average of 2.75 or above in subsequent semesters until the cumulative grade point deficiency is removed.
+Failure to attain at least a 2.75 semester grade point average may result in dismissal from the program. - 3.
 Students who earn a grade of "D" or "F" in any one course may be dismissed from the program based on a recommendation from the Program Director and Dean.